-Current issues are available in the reserve room on the 1st floor while older issues are shelved by call# on the 3rd and 4th floors.
+Current Newspapers are available in the Research room on the 1st floor while older issues are shelved on the 2nd floor.
+All issues of magazines are located by call# on the 3rd and 4th floors.
 Search the catalog to find the call# and location.

 Many articles are available online, search journals@steen for availability.

 Where can I find media, such as audio and video recordings?